French Connection II: Plot

-French police hold Doyle responsible for the policeman's death and want to send him home, but Doyle believes that the deal is not done and convinces Barthélémy, who "owes him one", to keep watch over the ship.
-They eventually spot the ship's captain on his way to meet Charnier's lieutenant, whom Doyle recognizes.
-A tailing ensues taking the police to the drug warehouse, which they raid, but are met with a barrage of fire.
+French police want Doyle sent back home, but Doyle convinces Barthélémy, who "owes him one", to keep watch over the ship.
+They eventually spot the ship's captain on his way to meet Charnier's lieutenant Jacques, whom Doyle recognizes.
+A tipoff ensues taking the police to the drug warehouse, which they raid, but are met with a barrage of fire.
 Doyle picks up a gun and kills a gangster machine-gunning them.
-Charnier's lieutenant and other men escape with the drugs on board a van, but Barthélémy closes the warehouse door and stops them.
+Jacques and other men escape with the drugs on board a van, but Barthélémy closes the warehouse door and stops them.
 Meanwhile, once again Charnier has escaped.
 Doyle makes an exhausting foot chase of Charnier, who is sailing out of the harbor on his yacht.
-After spotting Charnier at the distance, Doyle catches up with the boat at the end of the pier, takes his gun out of his holster, and calls Charnier's name.
-In a few seconds, a surprised Charnier turns around and is shot dead by Doyle.
+After spotting Charnier in the distance, Doyle catches up with the vessel at the end of the pier, takes his gun out of his holster, and calls Charnier's name.
+In a matter of a few seconds, a surprised Charnier turns around and is shot dead by Doyle.